videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/participant-class/methods.md

 - `object`
   - `jitter` : It represents the distortion in the stream.
   - `bitrate` : It represents the bitrate of the stream which is being transmitted.
-  - `totalPacketCount` : It represents the total packet count which were transmitted for that particiular stream
+  - `totalPacketCount` : It represents the total packet count which were transmitted for that particiular stream.
   - `totalPacketsLost` : It represents the total packets lost during the transimission of the stream.
-  - `roundTripTime` : It represents the time between the stream being reached to client from the server in milliseconds(ms)
+  - `roundTripTime` : It represents the time between the stream being reached to client from the server in milliseconds(ms).
   - `score` : It represents the overall quality of the stream of the participant scored from 0 to 10.
 Score between 0-5 is considered **Average**, between 5-8 it is considered **Good**, and above 8 it is considered **Excellent**.

 :::note